CLiMBlab-Stanford/CLiMBlab-Stanford.github.io/_pages/participate.md

 ## Participating in CLiMB Lab Studies

-We're a brand-new lab and still getting everything set up, but we'll shortly be recruiting participants for functional magnetic resonance imaging (fMRI) and behavioral experiments.
-If you're interested in contributing to science as a participant in an experiment, please check back soon for more information.
+We're actively building our recruitment pool for functional magnetic resonance imaging (fMRI) studies of language and cognition in the brain. fMRI is a safe, radiation-free neuroimaging technique that has yielded foundational insights about brain structure and function.
+Participants lie in an fMRI scanner and perform tasks targeting speech comprehension, reading, speaking, memory, problem-solving, social reasoning, and related functions.

+If you would like to join our participant pool, simply fill out [this form](https://redcap.stanford.edu/surveys/?s=PP38NEPP7P7LYFEW) (you can remove yourself at any time).